Satoshi-Nakamoto-ITL/bitcoin-0.2/NETWORK.md

 The network does **not** depend on the availability of any specific seed node.

----

-If you want an even more minimal version (one-liner), here it is:

 > **Seed nodes are for bootstrapping only and may be discontinued at any time.
 Network operation does not depend on any single node.**
 ---